 Scary songs by the Learning Station

 What’s especially nice about my resources is that you can project them and teach from the pages easily.
 They are sequenced and ready to use.
-For most of October we’ll begin class with some "Howling" vocal warm ups using Monster Vocal Explorations.
+For most of October, we’ll begin class with some “howling” vocal warm-ups using Monster Vocal Explorations.

-One of my very favorites is this fun Rhythm Chant and Game.
+Another of my very favorites is this fun Rhythm Chant and Game.

-You’ll find this 50+ page resource chock full of easy to use and easily adaptable materials-including a VIDEO-to be a welcome addition to your Halloween music lessons.
+You’ll find this 50+ page resource chock full of easy to use and easily adaptable materials (including a VIDEO) to be a welcome addition to your Halloween music lessons.

-The printable is an adaptable activity for filling in “spooky rhythms”-you can use it with any Halloween Lesson!
+The printable is an adaptable activity for filling in “spooky rhythms.”
+You can use it with any Halloween lesson!
 The complete video is on YouTube for you to use.

 Using a video to teach is a great way to keep students engaged.
 If you have a smartboard, you can control the video from the board.
 If not, you can use your computer and put a small group of students at it to practice their part while you work with the rest of the class.
-The video is divided into sections-singing, Note reading, Orff parts, Solfege and Guitar.
-Maximize your student’s learning experience with this innovative tech tool.
+The video is divided into sections: singing, note reading, Orff parts, Solfege and Guitar.
+Maximize your students’ learning experience with this innovative tech tool.

 If you’re interested, I have a MUSIC CLASS HALLOWEEN MEGA BUNDLE of resources.
 With this bundle, you’ll be covered for all your grade levels with interactive activities for the month of October.
 No more searching for something to do!